-- By Telephone If you live in the United States or Canada, you may submit a proxy by telephone by calling 1-800-560-1965 and following the instructions.
-You must have the control number that appears on your proxy card available when voting. - By Internet You may submit a proxy over the Internet by following the instructions on the proxy card. - By Mail You may submit a proxy by completing, signing and dating your proxy card and mailing it in the accompanying pre-addressed envelope.
+- By Telephone-Stockholders of record who live in the United States or Canada may submit proxies by telephone by calling 1-800-560-1965 and following the instructions.
+Stockholders of record must have the control number that appears on their proxy card available when voting. - · By Internet-Stockholders may submit proxies over the Internet by following the instructions on the proxy card. - By Mail-Stockholders may submit proxies by completing, signing and dating their proxy card and mailing it in the accompanying pre-addressed envelope.